-Snowboard was added to the Olympic program for the first time at Nagano 1998 with giant slalom and halfpipe event for both men and women.
-At Salt Lake 2002 the alpine event of parallel giant slalom replaced the giant slalom event.
-Snowboard cross makes its Olympic debut at Torino 2006.
+Snowboarding was added to the Olympic Programme for the first time at Nagano 1998 with giant slalom and halfpipe event for both men and women.
+At Salt Lake 2002 the alpine event of parallel giant slalom replaced the giant slalom event, while snowboard cross makes its Olympic debut at Torino 2006.

 At Sochi 2014 the visually spectacular freestyle snowboard events featured for the first time, with Team GB’s Jenny Jones collecting bronze in the women’s event – our first of four medals in Russia.